metamagic-games/dnd-homebrews/src/Subclasses/Fighter/CombatMedic/CombatMedic.md

 Your kit starts with 0 uses.
 Whenever you rest, you can choose make a survival check to scavenge for more supplies (DC15).
 If you succeed during a Short Rest, your kit gains 1 use.
 If you succeed during a Long Rest, your kit gains 1d4 uses.

-#### Healer
+#### Expert Healer

-At 3rd level, you gain the _Healer_ feat.
+At 3rd level, you gain the _Expert Healer_ feat.
 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:

-- When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
+- When you use a healer's kit to stabilize a dying creature, that creature also regains 1d4 hit points.
-- As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+- As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d4 hit points to it per your medicine proficiency bonus, plus additional hit points equal to the creature's maximum number of Hit Dice.
 The creature can't regain hit points from feat again until it finishes a short or long rest.

 #### Protective Maneuvers